beego/beewatch/README.md

 		// Add variables to be watched, must be even sized.
 		// Note that you have to pass the pointer.
-		// For now it only support basic types.
+		// For now it only supports basic types.
 		// In this case, 'test' will not be watched. beewatch.AddWatchVars("test", test, "App Name", &appName,
 			"bool", &boolean, "number", &number, "float", &floatNum)